Chef Amaro wins Poland's first Michelin Rising Star

 Amaro said that a Michelin inspector paid him a visit just 7 days after opening.

-"He even apologized for visiting so fast.
+"He even apologised for visiting so fast.
 He told us who he was after the meal, went into the kitchen, looked around, asked me many questions," Amaro said.

 "And we had several visits afterwards as well but those were completely anonymous.
 How do I know there were from Michelin?
 I've worked in restaurants in Europe with stars and my instincts told me."

-Amaro said the reviewers come alone, take the food apart, always seem to be on alert analyzing every detail and never pay with a credit card.
+Amaro said the reviewers come alone, take the food apart, always seem to be on alert analysing every detail and never pay with a credit card.

 "We got the Rising Star 3.5 months after opening.
 If it's not the record, then one of the fastest ever."